-You may have to meet certain income restrictions to qualify for a subsidized first time home buyer loan.
+You may have to meet certain income restrictions to qualify for first time home buyer loans.
 In general, these programs try to limit benefits to people with low and moderate income levels.
 If you earn too much, you won’t qualify for the program.
 Likewise, having substantial assets can also reduce your chances.

 Most programs put a dollar limit on the property you’re buying.
 You probably can’t use a first time home buyer loan to buy the more expensive properties in your area.
 Instead, you’ll be limited to less expensive properties that are probably more affordable for people who meet the income restrictions mentioned above.
 Again, the idea is to benefit people who have the most need.

 Finally, the home you buy most likely has to meet some physical requirements.
 It must be in good condition and free from any safety hazards (such as lead-based paint, for example).
 If you have a home in mind that you can't buy because it's in disrepair, you can try using a FHA 203k rehabilitation loan instead.

 First Time Home Buyer Loan Pitfalls

 For some first time home buyers, these programs are perfect.
-They open the door to home ownership where a family would not have been able to buy a home.
+They open the door to home ownership where a family would otherwise have been unable to buy a home.
 Communities also benefit from first time home buyer loans – homeowners take care of their property, get involved, and contribute to the economy.
 Nevertheless, first time home buyer loans can be the wrong choice in some cases.

 With a subsidized first time home buyer loan, you face some challenges:

-- Lower value home may not be the home you want
+- Price restrictions might not allow you to buy the home you want

 - You might lose some of the benefits of the program if you sell your home too soon